 Here we are going to learn how to access your WordPress dashboard, what plugins are, cleaning up your website, activating the All in One Seo Pack and Ewww Optimizer and getting your site ready for search engine optimization effectively driving traffic to your website.

 By now you should have a website built in WordPress with your domain name, your niche picked out and a theme you like.
 With your free membership in Wealthy Affiliate, you have a choice of 12, a nice number to work with.
-In premium you will have over 3700!
+As a Premium, you will have over 3700!

 I remember when I created my first website; I knew what my niche was, and just wanted to get going.
 I was so excited but also totally overwhelmed!
 Because I understand what this feels like, we will take it slowly.